albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 }
 ```

 Both variables, `a` and `b`, are pointing to the same object in the Java heap.
-Modifying the array from either variable will effect both as shown in the following output.
+Modifying the array from either variable will affect both as shown in the following output.

 ```bash
 Array a contains: [10, 2, 3, 4, 5]